 -32.83247, 150.20448

-Hire A Kayak: Throughout summer kayaks are available for hire if you don’t have your own or there’s the option to go on a guided kayak tour.
-Goes without saying but please wear a lifejacket and read our water safety tips
+Hire a kayak: Throughout summer kayaks are available for hire if you don’t have your own or there’s the option to go on a guided kayak tour.
+It goes without saying, but please wear a lifejacket and read our water safety tips.

 NSW National Parks app